Frequently asked questions

 Meets Government criteria

-Leaders of the district and borough councils, together with Derby City Council, have been working together in response to the Government’s request for proposals for local government reorganisation.
+Leaders of the district and borough councils, along with Derby City Council, have been working together in response to the Government’s request for proposals for local government reorganisation.

-A range of potential options were explored and assessed in line with our priority to put people and places first, along with the Government’s criteria for reorganisation.
+Since the start of 2025, a range of potential options have been explored and assessed in line with our priority to put people and places first, along with the Government’s criteria for reorganisation.

-We believe the proposal and options we have set out put us in the strongest position to create councils which are big enough to deliver, but close enough to listen and respond to our communities.
+We believe our final proposal puts us in the strongest position to create councils which are big enough to deliver, but close enough to listen and respond to our communities.

 Each of the two new councils would provide all council services to their area, rather than being split between the two tiers of local government as currently happens.